-Pretrial Diversion Programs are typically intended for first-time offenders or misdemeanor crimes.
-However, we can sometimes get our clients into the program if they have some criminal history or are charged with a felony.
+Pretrial Diversion Programs are a form of deferred prosecution.
+They are typically intended for first-time offenders for misdemeanor or less serious felony crimes.
+However, we can sometimes get our clients into the program if they have some criminal history or are charged with a more serious felony.
 The purpose of these diversion programs is to give first-time offenders the opportunity to avoid the stigma of a criminal conviction by diverting their case from trial court.
 If successfully completed, the criminal charges can be dismissed.

 If a person is denied entry into the program by the prosecutor, there is an alternative known as a Pretrial Intervention Program.
 Unlike Pretrial Diversion programs which are run by the State Attorney’s Office, the Pretrial Intervention Program is run by the judge and is governed under Florida Statute 948.08.